Save to say that scene probably didn't have the effect on me that the director had intended.

 My favourite anarchist writer, Murray Bookchin, regarded the rugged individualism of the cowboy as a better seed on which to grown real social ecology than the state socialism of Europe.

 You can also, if you will, take the view of the West at the end of How The West Was Won and wind it backwards.
 Rolling back history to before the natural beauty of the USA was despoiled and polluted, covered in concrete of monocrops, before the buffalo herds were exterminated and the barbed wire put up, you have the cowboy living fairly lightly on the land.

 Burns is a veteran who doesn't carry a draft card, a man who believes in natural justice but has no respect for the law.
-He's an anarchist of a very American type, but one who's individualism has its limit.
-He's a lover of wilderness, who would rather live out his days as fugitive in the hills than submit to the government.
+He's an anarchist of a very American type, and one who's individualism has no limit.
+He's a lover of wilderness, and who would rather live out his days as fugitive in the hills than submit to the government.

 In the book it is the more philosophical Bondi, rather than the taciturn Burns, who expresses the author's concerns.
 "I see liberty being strangled like a dog everywhere I look, I see my country overwhelmed by ugliness and mediocrity and overcrowding, the land smothered under airstrips and superhighways, the natural wealth of a million years squandered on atomic bombs and tin automobiles and television sets".

 Abbey's enemy is entirely faceless.
 The Sheriff is a sympathetic character, respecting Burns and